-Francois Kemp, who worked until recently as an Administrative Manager for British Petroleum (BP) in South Africa, posted under the alias ‘Cempa’ in chats held by The Base over a messaging app called Riot.
-Antifascists said they first identified Kemp via his Twitter account, @F_KempZA, which matches up with images and details shared on his other social media accounts as well as leaked private chats he sent as ‘Cempa.’
+Francois Kemp, who worked until recently as an Administrative Manager for British Petroleum (BP) in South Africa, reportedly posted under the alias ‘Cempa’ in chats held by The Base over a messaging app called Riot.
+Antifascists said they first identified Kemp via his Twitter account, @F_KempZA, which matches up with images and details shared on his other social media accounts as well as leaked private chats he apparently sent as ‘Cempa.’

 In the leaked chats, The Base’s founder and leader, an unidentified man using the alias ‘Norman Spear’ identified ‘Cempa’ as the group’s primary contact for South Africa.

 Other members of The Base expressed interest in traveling to South Africa to meet with the Suidlanders, a racist militia group that seeks race war to create a white ‘ethnostate.’
 Simon Roche, the leader of the Suidlanders, has long courted support from various white supremacists in the US.
 Suidlanders founder Gustav Müller recently met with a representative of the League of the South, a neo-nazi and pro-Confederate group involved in violence at Unite The Right in Charlottesville.

 Participants in The Base chat spoke of their common admiration for the Suidlanders, and discussed “the possibility of implementing something similar in USA.”